 TRICARE Young Adult

-TRICARE Young Adult (TYA) allows qualified adult children to purchase TRICARE coverage after eligibility for "regular" TRICARE coverage ends at age 21 (or 23 if enrolled college, learn more).
+TRICARE Young Adult is a plan that qualified adult children can purchase after eligibility for "regular" TRICARE coverage ends at age 21 (or 23 if enrolled in college, learn more).

-You may qualify to purchase TRICARE Young Adult if you are:
+You may qualify to purchase TRICARE Young Adult if you're:

 - Active duty service members